James William Colbert Jr.

-James William Colbert Jr. (December 15, 1920 – September 11, 1974) was an American physician and the first vice president of academic affairs at the Medical University of South Carolina (MUSC), serving in this capacity from 1969 until his death in a plane crash in 1974.
+James William Colbert Jr. (December 15, 1920 – September 11, 1974) was an American physician and immunologist.
+He was the first vice president of academic affairs at the Medical University of South Carolina (MUSC), serving in this capacity from 1969 until his death in a plane crash in 1974.
 He was the father of Stephen Colbert and Elizabeth Colbert Busch.

 Early life and education

 Colbert, along with his twin sister Margaret, was born on December 15, 1920, in the Bronx in New York City, to Mary (née Tormey) (1894–1970) and James William Colbert (1894–1971), former New York manager of Owens Illinois Glass Company.
 He was of mostly Irish descent, and was raised in a devout Roman Catholic household.
-He attended St. Augustine's School in Larchmont, New York for junior high school and Iona Preparatory in New Rochelle for high school.
+He attended St. Augustine's School in Larchmont, New York, for junior high school and Iona Preparatory in New Rochelle for high school.

-Colbert received his Bachelor of Arts as valedictorian from the College of the Holy Cross in 1942 in philosophy, in which he was deeply interested; nevertheless, he later chose to pursue a medical career because, according to his daughter Margaret Colbert Keegan, "it just seemed to be the thing to do at the time."
-Colbert was accepted into the Columbia University College of Physicians and Surgeons in 1942, and received his M.D. there three years later, with a focus on immunology and infectious diseases.
+Colbert graduated from the College of the Holy Cross as valedictorian of his class, receiving a Bachelor of Arts with highest honors in 1942 in philosophy, in which he was deeply interested.
+Nevertheless, he later chose to pursue a medical career because, according to his daughter Margaret Colbert Keegan, "it just seemed to be the thing to do at the time."
+Colbert was accepted to attend medical school at Columbia University in 1942 and earned his Doctor of Medicine (M.D.) from the College of Physicians and Surgeons three years later with a focus on immunology and infectious diseases.
 He then completed an internship at Bellevue Hospital before joining the U.S. Army Medical Corps in 1946.